Gene Conley: Professional basketball career

 In six seasons in the NBA, Conley averaged 5.9 points and 6.3 rebounds per game in 16.5 minutes of playing time.
 Conley's No. 17 would subsequently be assigned to John Havlicek and then retired by the Celtics in recognition of Havlicek's career.

 "When I look back, I don't know how I did it, I really don't", Conley was quoted saying in 2008 by the Los Angeles Times, on playing two professional sports in tandem.
 "I think I was having so much fun that it kept me going.
 I can't remember a teammate I didn't enjoy."

 When Abe Saperstein's American Basketball League (1961–62) was born in 1961, Tuck Tape Company owner Paul Cohen purchased a franchise, gave it the Tapers name, and placed it in Washington, D.C.; the team played its games in the Washington Coliseum.
 Conley signed with the team.
 While with the Tapers, Conley often accompanied Cohen on sales calls for his company and gained industry experience.

+Conley played in the Eastern Professional Basketball League (EPBL) for the Hartford Capitols and New Haven Elms from 1966 to 1969.
+He was selected to the All-EPBL Second Team in 1968.
+Conley served as head coach of the Elms during the 1968–69 season and the Capitols during the 1969–70 season; he accumulated an 0–8 record overall.

 Conley is one of 13 athletes to have played in both the National Basketball Association and Major League Baseball.
 The thirteen are: Danny Ainge, Frank Baumholtz, Hank Biasatti, Conley, Chuck Connors, Dave DeBusschere, Dick Groat, Steve Hamilton, Mark Hendrickson, Cotton Nash, Ron Reed, Dick Ricketts and Howie Schultz.